adamj34/neural_nets_AK/README.md

 # neural_nets_AK
-Implementations of some of the most popular neural net architectures in PyTorch based on Andrej Karpthy youtube series.
+Implementations of some of the most popular neural net architectures in PyTorch based on Andrej Karpathy's youtube series.